IRS Tax Appeals in Columbus

-When it comes to any legal matter it is essential for you to know your rights, and appeals are no different.
-As stated above, you have the right to appeal for any changes or alterations made to your tax-related businesses by the IRS.
-You can represent yourself or have a professional represent you in your place.
+When it comes to any legal matter, it is essential for you to know your rights.
+Appeals are no different.
+You have the right to request an appeal for any changes or alterations made to your tax-related businesses by the IRS.
+You can represent yourself or have a professional tax lawyer represent you in your place.
 If the dispute does not get settled by the Office of Appeals, you have the right to challenge the IRS in court.
-Again, you can represent you or have a professional represent you in court.
+It’s best in this case to have a professional represent you.

 Disputing IRS Tax Collections

-As with any adjustments made to your taxes by the IRS, you can dispute any tax collections the IRS has declared on you.
-Called a Collection Due Process (CDP) hearing, this allows for any taxpayer to dispute any tax collections that state that you have the right to request a CDP hearing.
+As with any adjustments made to your taxes, you can dispute tax collections the IRS has declared on you.
+Called a Collection Due Process (CDP) hearing, this allows for any taxpayer to dispute any tax collections that state you have the right to request a CDP hearing.

 This can be done by completing the Request for a Collection Due Process or Equivalent Hearing form, Form 12153 and sent to the same address that is shown on your CDP notice.
 By doing so you are given the opportunity to dispute any IRS tax collections that have been declared against you.
-Keep in mind that most of the time, the IRS is correct, and the taxpayer must pay the amount declared by the IRS.
+Keep in mind that most of the time, the IRS audit leading to the change is correct and the taxpayer must pay the amount declared by the IRS.

 Resolving IRS Back Taxes